 3. Maybe something terrible has happened to him: car crash, hospitalization, mugging, arrested, etc.

 4. Maybe something happened to a friends, family member or his kid that he is dealing with and is emotionally overwhelmed?

 Then after worrying if something happened to him, and still no contact, we start to think it is about us...

 5. Is he upset with me—did I offend him (guys are more sensitive then we think).

 6. Is he no longer interested in dating/relationship?

 7. Did he meet someone else?

-13. I'm done!
+11. I'm done!

-Only a man who's selfish and cares very little about your feeling would put you through the process of worrying.
-Most women would rather receive a text that says, " need a little me time to think," than nothing at all.
-At least this way we know your not dead on a sidewalk somewhere.
+Only a man who is selfish and cares little about your feelings would put you through the process of worrying.
+Most women would rather receive a text that says, "Need a little me time to think," than nothing at all.
+At least this way we know he is not dead on a sidewalk somewhere.

-Ladies, if a guy thinks that performing a disappearing act on you is acceptable—he should think again.
-If he comes back into your life and you decide to give him a second chance, be clear that the next time he performs this act—it will be his finale!
+Bottom-line, if he does comes back into your life and you decide to take him back, be very clear; the next time he performs this act—it will be his finale!